RubySteps/21-day-challenge/2_adventures/001/blndcat/06_day6/README.md

 [finished]

-In my next run through this kata, I think I will lock down the version of RSpec in the Gemfile and also set-up Guard so that I can do the cycle faster
+In my next run through this kata, I think I will:

+* lock down the version of RSpec in the Gemfile
+* set-up Guard so that I can do the cycle faster
+* use it as a way to play with git rebase -i, try to make very small commits at each tiny step and then squash it down